pennsignals/pennsignals.github.io/_posts/2020-03-14-accouncing-chime.md

 * **Currently Hospitalized COVID-19 Patients**
 * **Hospital Market Share (%)**

 As local spread progresses, revised estimates can be made for some of the values in CHIME.
 We will try our best to keep things up to date with the latest research, but if you find an issue with any of the values we are using we'd appreciate your [feedback](http://predictivehealthcare.pennmedicine.org/contact/) and [contributions](https://github.com/pennsignals/chime).
+We also have a [Slack channel](https://codeforphilly.org/chat?channel=covid19-chime-penn) setup if you'd like to chat with us.

 -- Penn Predictive Healthcare Team